LimitedEdition1/bear_site1/content/post/chapter-7.md

 tags: []
 title: "Chapter VII: Bonfire"
 ---
-I went to a bonfire!
-I met lots of new friends!
+I went to a bonfire and met lots of new friends!
 They were having a great time and I had lots of fun watching them.